 Besides – my number was probably the next one up.

 The splashing eventually stopped and then started again at a slower pace.
 I caught a glimpse of João’s hand rising above the box, holding a large piece of cloth, then rapidly swinging down, followed by a wet SLAP on the deck.
 This was repeated several times until his hands reached forward to wring out the cloth.
 The “cloth” was actually his shorts.
-They needed rinsing.
+They needed to be rinsed.

 The hatch slammed shut and the spell was broken.
 I was finally able to stretch out again.
 Looking at my watch, I saw it was just after four in the afternoon.
 I had slept for almost three hours.
-The sun was lower and I positioned myself to get back into the shade.
+The sun was lower but still burning hot, and I positioned myself to get back into the shade.
 I tried for more sleep but couldn’t settle down.
 My stomach was the problem again.
-Now it was craving something to fill it.
+Despite all that had happened it was craving for something to fill it.

 Next chapter: Ice Cream